charan379/gst-invoice-VBA-excel/README.md

  USing :

- Download This xlsm Sheet and Enable Macros from unknown sources from Security options
+ Download The xlsm Sheet form any template u want and Enable Macros from unknown sources from Security options

  as shown in step1.jpg and step2.jpg

- Bills will be saved to E:\invoice\bills

- so create this file path on your computer

- if you want to change this paths

- change it in